 Also in 1986, the JLL began its Community Grants programme.
 Over the 20-year life of this initiative, the JLL provided over £150,000 in direct support to over 30 London charities, including the Disabled Living Foundation, the Guy Fox History Project, the Zimbabwe Community Association, and Sixty Plus.

 Also in 1987, JLL was honoured to have one of its members, Rosemary Robertson, elected to serve on the Board of the Association of Junior Leagues International, a first for our League.
-Since then we have had several members serve the Association, including Past Presidents Anne Green (AJLI Area I Council nominee); Leesa Wilson-Goldmuntz and Liz Murley (AJLI Board of Directors); Sarah Wilson (AJLI Resolutions Committee); and Ingrid Jacobson-Pinter (AJLI Nominating Committee).
+Since then we have had several members serve the Association, including Past Presidents Anne Green (AJLI Area I Council nominee); Leesa Wilson-Goldmuntz; Liz Murley (AJLI Board of Directors); Sarah Wilson (AJLI Resolutions Committee); Ingrid Jacobson-Pinter (AJLI Nominating Committee); Zena Martin (AJLI Board of Directors) and Melissa Allen (AJLI Board of Directors).

 Another exciting development in the 1988-9 League year was the beginning of our external Training Programme.
 Following a request from the NSPCC, JLL volunteers developed training programmes to be delivered to other voluntary organisations.
 In the first year of this initiative, JLL volunteers trained over 700 members of NSPCC staff and volunteers in 12 cities across the UK; in the second year, the JLL continued to train NSPCC volunteers and also provided marketing seminars in 10 regional venues to nearly 200 participants in coordination with the National Association of Volunteer Bureaux, just some of the highlights of this remarkable venture.